 Women continue to be marginalized and excluded.
 In my culture, women are deeply connected to the waters and land.
 The woman feels more for our children, community, family, and environment.
 It is the woman who gives the knowledge to the children in the form of oral stories or practical examples.
 It is through this knowledge that we impact what we have to our family, our community and the world.

-Ana Maria Suarez Franco (FIAN International -Secretary General)
+Ana Maria Suarez Franco, Convention on the Elimination of All Forms of Discrimination Against Women (CEDAW) and human rights processes (FIAN International, Secretary General)